nrodrigo/StupidDB/README.md

 # StupidDB

-I was really overwhelmed with the amount of functionality contained in standard ORMs.
-Additionally, I actually like working with SQL so I find little advantage in abstracting this logic into model classes as seen by those nifty MVC frameworks.
+I was really overwhelmed with the amount of functionality contained in standard ORMs and model classes.
+Additionally, I actually like working with SQL so I find it a little more challenging having to work object models as seen by those nifty MVC frameworks.
+I whipped together this little db module + ORM'ish type interface.
 Honestly, this is probably not an ORM at all as much as it is a method for organizing SQL and removing it from code.

+StupidDB supports Postgresql (psycopg2) and MySQL (MySQLdb) although the SQL contained in the SQL map files are specific to either DB.
+StupidDB provides no abstraction as far as the database layer is concerned.
+How often are you gonna swap underlying DBs really?
+Plus, with little restriction on the DB layer, you can take advantage of more advanced DB-specific features (analytical functions and stuff).

-### Configration
+### Configuration

 The app assumes that you have a config file with the following parameters in the application root:
 * db_user=_username_